Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Now, we are living in a slightly different era.
 The evolution of the internet has ushered in a vibrant industry where creativity and passion are more rewarding than real estate.

-In this age of the internet, everyone can start a company without worrying about physical foot traffic.
+In the age of the internet, anyone can start a company without worrying about foot traffic.
 However, you still need a location (home base) for your business; the key difference is that you set up a virtual store rather than a physical one.

-eCommerce platforms are synonymous with how business owners carve out a segment for themselves in the new digital landscape.
+eCommerce platforms are synonymous with the way business owners carve out a niche for themselves in the new digital landscape.

 The only problem?